aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

     });
     ```

-The response will contain the data of the created order invoice item as well as the link to the next step.
+The response will contain the data with a link to the next step.
 This can either be the URL to the payment gateway or to the "Thank You" page and can be found in **response['links']['process']['href']**:

 ```json
 {